-Approximately 90% of revenue is provided by non-interest fee income, providing a more annuity-like revenue stream that is less sensitive to stress scenarios.
+Approximately 80% of revenue is provided by non-interest fee income, providing a more annuity-like revenue stream that is less sensitive to stress scenarios.
 This results in a stable deposit base and revenue streams, even during periods of market stress.
 In addition, BNY Mellon SA/NV experiences a low level of non-performing assets as a majority of its clients are large corporations and financial institutions.
+Furthermore, the bank is not active in lending but only in operational loans performed in the context of contractual settlement.
+Those exposures are covered through a lien on the assets.
 Our balance sheet is characterized by highly liquid assets and a robust capital structure.
-Furthermore, the balance sheet is managed in a way that ensures access to external funding sources at competitive rates.
+Furthermore, the balance sheet is liability driven and managed in a way that ensures access to external funding sources at competitive rates if it would be required in a stress condition.
 Overall BNY Mellon SA/NV's business model is structured in a way that benefits from periods of global growth.